jed/authom/README.md

     $ sudo npm start authome

-And then head to http://authome.jedschmidt.com (which resolves to your local machine at `127.0.0.1`). `sudo` is needed to bind to port 80, as many providers do not allow callback URLs a port or `localhost` as the host.
+And then head to http://authome.jedschmidt.com (which resolves to your local machine at `127.0.0.1`). `sudo` is needed to bind to port 80, as many providers do not allow callback URLs with a port or `localhost` as the host.

 Supported services
 ------------------